 What is a Contact Lens Exam?

-During a comprehensive eye exam, we assess the overall health of your eyes and your vision.
-A contact lens exam specifically evaluates our eyes to determine if you are a good candidate to wear contact lenses.
+During a comprehensive eye exam, we assess your overall eye health and vision.
+A contact lens exam specifically evaluates your eyes to determine if you are a good candidate to wear contact lenses.
 The contact lens exam is typically conducted in addition to the comprehensive eye exam.
 The doctor will perform special tests to determine your contact lens prescription and proper fit.
 If you currently wear contact lenses or would like to wear contact lenses, please let us know when you schedule an appointment so that your contact lens exam can be conducted in addition to your comprehensive eye exam.

 Specifically, a contact lens exam will include:

 - Measuring your cornea (the front surface of the eye) to determine the curvature and size of your contact lens.
 Astigmatism may require you to wear a toric lens (a special type of lens that counteracts flaws on the surface).

 - Measuring the size of your pupil or iris size.